steve-lebleu/typeplate/README.md

 ### File upload

-Files can be managed as [Documents](https://github.com/konfer-be/ts-express-typeorm-boilerplate/blob/master/src/api/models/document.model.ts) entities, and uploaded with [Uploader](https://github.com/konfer-be/ts-express-typeorm-boilerplate/blob/master/src/api/middlewares/uploader.middleware.ts) middleware, on [Multer](https://www.npmjs.com/package/multer) and [Jimp](https://www.npmjs.com/package/jimp) based.
+Files can be managed as [Medias](https://github.com/konfer-be/ts-express-typeorm-boilerplate/blob/master/src/api/models/media.model.ts) entities, and uploaded with [Uploader](https://github.com/konfer-be/ts-express-typeorm-boilerplate/blob/master/src/api/middlewares/uploader.middleware.ts) middleware, on [Multer](https://www.npmjs.com/package/multer) and [Jimp](https://www.npmjs.com/package/jimp) based.

-* Document creation
+* Media creation
 * Single upload
 * Multiple uploads
 * Image resizing

 You can set options on each route, or by default in .env files.
-By default, upload middleware is only plugged on [document router](https://github.com/konfer-be/ts-express-typeorm-boilerplate/blob/master/src/api/routes/v1/document.route.ts), but it can be used on other routes, with or without Document creation.
+By default, upload middleware is only plugged on [media router](https://github.com/konfer-be/ts-express-typeorm-boilerplate/blob/master/src/api/routes/v1/media.route.ts), but it can be used on other routes, with or without Media creation.

 ### Validation

-Route validation is implemented with [express-validator](https://github.com/express-validator/express-validator), [express-validation](https://www.npmjs.com/package/express-validation) and [Joi](https://github.com/hapijs/joi).
+Route validation is implemented with [express-validation](https://www.npmjs.com/package/express-validation) and [Joi](https://github.com/hapijs/joi).

-You can define your own globals validation settings in dedicated [config file](https://github.com/konfer-be/ts-express-typeorm-boilerplate/blob/master/src/config/validation.config.ts).
+You can define your own globals validation settings in dedicated [config file](https://github.com/konfer-be/ts-express-typeorm-boilerplate/blob/master/src/api/config/validation.config.ts).
 This file wrap express-validator and provide it to the validation middleware, which is used on routes to validate.

 ### Security